For advisories, timing restrictions and closures for this and other areas, visit:

 Maps of this area

-Additional maps for the Bighorn Backcountry and the Upper Clearwater/Ram PLUZ, including digital mapping options for the entire Bighorn Backcountry PLUZ, as well as the Cutoff Creek and Hummingbird areas can be found at: Bighorn Backcountry - Overview.
+Maps for the Bighorn Backcountry including the Upper Clearwater/Ram PLUZ, digital mapping options and smaller, area-specific Cutoff Creek and Hummingbird maps can be found at: Bighorn Backcountry - Overview.

 Area and trail information